Why and what is the Cool VL Viewer ?

 The exact reasons behind the creation of the Cool VL Viewer can be found in this message on the forum, but fact is that Linden Lab® (hereafter referred as by "LL") just cannot happen to take into account in a timely manner all the patches and bug fixes which the open source community provides.
 You can publish a patch and see it actually taken into account only months later... when at all !

-Plus, LL often implements changes in their viewer without any or with very little regard to what their customers, the "residents" do like or not (one of the worst of all these changes in regard to the UI was probably the Voice viewers chatterbox, or the new sidebar in their v2.0 viewer UI).
+Plus, LL often implements changes in their viewer without any or with very little regard to what their customers, the "residents" do like or not; the worst of all these changes in regard to the UI were probably the Voice viewers v1.18.2 chatterbox (and they did it again in v3 viewer's "Flexible UI", with the cumbersome and right out monstruous "Conversations" floater), or the sidebar in their v2.0 viewer UI.
 Such changes are considered by many users as true regressions, either in usability or functionality, and usually both.

 As a response to the problems cited above, the Cool VL Viewer puts emphasis on high UI coherency from one version to the other (meaning no bad surprise for "old timers") while staying in sync with Linden Lab's official viewer features, high stability and reliability, and a high reactivity to new patches and bug fixes provided by the Open Source community.
 The Cool VL Viewer is also kept fully OpenSim-compatible.

-(*) Please, get the name right when citing it elsewhere: the name is "Cool VL Viewer", and not "Cool VL", "Cool Viewer", etc...
+(*) Please, get the name right when citing it elsewhere: the name is "Cool VL Viewer" (yes, "Viewer" is part of the name, just like "Tower" in "Eiffel Tower"), and not "Cool VL", "Cool Viewer", etc...

 Who is maintaining this viewer ?

-Henri Beauchamp, creator of the "Cool Products" in SL.
+Henri Beauchamp (SL avatar name), creator of the "Cool Products" in SL.

 For announcements and support, please see the Cool VL Viewer forum.